Skip to content

 get_participant_ids() -> list[nodeID]

-Returns a list of all participants' ids in the analysis.
+Returns a list of all participant ids in the analysis.

 • does not contain id of own node